bullhorn/rest-api-docs/source/includes/entityref/paybill/_joborderbillrulesetversion.md

-# Pay & Bill - JobOrderBillRulesetVersion
+# Pay and Bill - JobOrderBillRulesetVersion

 Represents a JobOrderBillRuleset version.